 - After 1 hour, remove the aluminum foil cover and take out the rack/sieve.
 Discard the dirty salt water and clean the tray/bowl.

-To Purge Salt from Clams
+To Purge the Salt from Clams

-- This step is only for the clams that you got from clamming yourself.
+- This step is only for clams that you got from clamming yourself.
 Place the rack/sieve again to de-salt as the clams contain a lot of seawater.
 Keep the clams in the sieve and leave them at the counter for 1 hour.
-Without this process, clams may taste too salty.
+Without this process, the clams may taste too salty.

-To Clean Clams
+To Clean the Clams

 - Wash each clam with a brush under cold running water.